I've been dying my hair a variety of colors for the past few years. Here I review some of the more interesting dyes I've used.

-The first thing I noticed upon waking up was that, the horror of horrors, I had stained my pillowcase!
+The first thing I noticed upon waking up was the horror of horrors: I had stained my pillowcase!
 I hadn't had that problem before with other dye colors, but in retrospect, I probably should have slept with a towel under my head.

 The color was much better than what I remembered from the night before.
 I have light-ish hair, which used to be a pretty solid blonde but is now slowly turning brown.
 But it's still light enough to dye without bleaching it first, which does mean that colors show up a little more darkly on my hair.
 This means that the Vampire Red dye was a slightly darker tone on my hair, but still pretty red.
 I was happy with the results!

 On the listing for Vampire Red, the informational section predicts that the color will last 4–6 weeks.
 Quite the contrary!